Loki-Astari/geeky-nextjs/content/posts/SlackMug.md

 ### ThorsMug

-In the `Bot.cpp` file you will find the line `THORS_ANVIL_NISSE_BOLT_SERVER_INIT(<ConfigType>, <AppType>)`.
-This is a macro provided by NisseBolt that implements the ThorsMug interface for you.
+In the `Bot.cpp` file you will find the line `THORS_ANVIL_NISSE_BOLT_SERVER_INIT(&lt;ConfigType&gt; &lt;AppType&gt; This is a macro provided by NisseBolt that implements the ThorsMug interface for you.
 It creates an instance of `AppType`, passing an instance of `ConfigType` as the only parameter to the constructor.
 The `ConfigType` object is created from the config file (mentioned above) that was passed to Mug on startup.

 In this case, the `config` block from config.plugin is passed to the ThorsMug interface: